BenJStone/blog/index.md

 ## Welcome to James Stone's Personal Blog

 This site is still heavily under development... but it's *slowly* getting there.
+It has been years James, it is now 2017 and your last post was nearly 2 years ago.
+Get with it.

 {% assign loopindex = 0 %}
 {% for page in site.posts %}